 My mom and I had been going to weekly life drawing sessions.
 Before the surgery, I would draw five minutes, shake my hand, rest it five minutes, then draw again.
-After surgery, driving to-and-from was the accomplishment.
+After surgery, driving the 16.2 miles each way was the accomplishment.
 But after a month of physical therapy, I was drawing and painting again, getting used to my “new” weak, shaky and uncoordinated-but-numb-free hand.

 I’m still going to life drawing.
 Working in my studio now, too.
 Getting my “hand” back—both the use of it and hand-eye coordination.

-I’m working on character designs for a silly new story and just finished a week of writing/rewriting/more rewriting query letters and synopses for a #PitchWars entry.
+I’m working on character designs for a silly new story and just finished a week of writing, rewriting, re-rewriting query letters and a synopsis for a #PitchWars entry.

-There are countless much worse situations others are dealing with daily, I know.
+There are countless worse situations that others deal with daily, I know.
 This is just a little plug for the good kind of stubbornness that helps a little with all sorts of trouble.

 Wishing you plenty of stubbornness, as needed, too,

 Nope.
 It's not a typo.
 I'm in flux.
-If you count novels, I'm a writer.
+If you count novels, picture books, or partial chapter books, I'm a writer.
 If you count poetry, I'm an author.
 But I've been writing, critique-grouping and not submitting for quite a while.